Tom Barrack: Political activity

 Barrack endorsed Donald Trump during the 2016 United States presidential election.
 He was a major fundraiser for Trump's campaign through the "Rebuilding America Now" Super PAC, which raised $23 million.

 Barrack recommended that Trump hire Paul Manafort as his campaign manager.
-Barrack first met Manafort in the 1970s when they were both working for Saudis and living in Beirut.
+Barrack first met Manafort in the 1970s when they were both working for the Saudis and living in Beirut.
 In 2007, Barrack had loaned Manafort $1.5 million to refinance a home in the Hamptons.

 On April 26, 2016, Barrack began an email correspondence with one of his business partners, UAE Ambassador Yousef Al Otaiba, reassuring him that Trump had investments in the UAE.
-“The emails were the beginning of Mr. Trump’s improbable transformation from a candidate who campaigned against Muslims to a president celebrated in the royal courts of Riyadh and Abu Dhabi,” according to New York Times writer David D. Kirkpatrick, who characterized this as a testament to Barrack's "unique place in the Trump world".
+"The emails were the beginning of Mr. Trump's improbable transformation from a candidate who campaigned against Muslims to a president celebrated in the royal courts of Riyadh and Abu Dhabi," according to New York Times writer David D. Kirkpatrick, who characterized this as a testament to Barrack's "unique place in the Trump world".
 On May 26, Barrack wrote to Otaiba to introduce Jared Kushner, and the two met later that month.
-On July 13, Barrack conveyed to Otaiba that Trump had removed from the Republican Party platform the plank calling for the release of the 28 pages of redacted information from the 9/11 report.
+On July 13, Barrack conveyed to Otaiba that Trump had removed from the Republican party platform the plank calling for the release of the 28 pages of redacted information from the 9/11 Commission Report.

 On July 21, Barrack spoke at the 2016 Republican National Convention.
-In September 2016, Barrack helped set up a meeting between Trump and the Emir of Qatar in Trump Tower, although, as Kilpatrick noted, none of the investments brought in from the gulf by Mr. Barrack's firm in the two years following that meeting came from Qatar.
+In September 2016, Barrack helped set up a meeting between Trump and the Emir of Qatar in Trump Tower, although, as Kilpatrick noted, none of the investments brought in from the gulf by Barrack's firm in the two years following that meeting came from Qatar.
 After Trump became president, Barrack continued to act as a middleman between him and Arab princes.

 Barrack served as chairman of the committee overseeing the 2017 Trump inauguration, for which he raised over $100 million, doubling the previous record.
 Barrack hired Rick Gates, first to help run the inauguration and, following that, as a consultant for his company.
 Gates was fired from the latter position in October 2017, the day he was indicted.